pink-junkjard/hyperfiddle/README.md

  :page/renderer "(fn [relations colspec anchors param-ctx] ... )"}
 ```

-The code which interprets the app-value into a request and a view is called Hypercrud Browser and provided as a library:
+You might imagine the code to interpret a hyperfiddle app-value and produce a view and a request.
+This code is called Hypercrud Browser and provided as a library:

 ```clojure
 (def app-value { ... })